nicrf/not-a-good-ssh-docker/README.md

 # not-a-good-ssh-docker

-Simple tunnel ssh script build for an docker, not good and safe.
+Simple tunnel ssh script build for a docker, it's not good and safe.

 ```dockercompose
   tunnel: